 This way, you can reach the metabolic state of ketosis, a completely natural mechanism that has ensured the survival of our species.

-When carbohydrate stores were empty in times of food shortages, the body had to tap into fat reserves as a primary energy source.
+When carbohydrate stores were empty in food shortages, the body had to tap into fat reserves as a primary energy source.

 And ultimately, food shortages are nothing more than extended periods of fasting that are involuntarily completed.
 The inability to preserve fresh foods, in turn, represents nothing else than natural intermittent fasting.